 Disclaimer: I do not own Final Fantasy VII or any of its characters.
-I am just burrowing them for a while.
+I am just borrowing them for a while.

-Author's notes: Well, this is my fourth FFVII fic, but my first with this pair.
-I hope you enjoy it and please do not forget to review.
-Also, if not enough people read this I may not continue (even if I have the entire plot sketched out).
-Why?
-Because a story void of readers has no purpose, I suppose. ~Enjoy!
+Author's notes: Well, this is my third FFVII fic, but my first with this pair.
+I hope you enjoy it and please review if you can. ~Enjoy!

 "What I have shown you is reality.
 What you remember…that is the illusion."

 "One Winged Angels"